cs4241-21a/a1-gettingstarted/README.md

 Lia Davis
 http://a1-evans-notch.glitch.me

-This project shows ... stuff
+This project shows some basic information with a little style

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for the body, h1-3 selectors.